 Postgraduate Certificate in Tertiary Teaching

-Throughout this programme, a process of shared inquiry and collaborative learning is used to explore participants’ teaching practices and their students’ understanding of learning.
+This professional qualification is aimed at tertiary teachers and considers academic practices across disciplines that affect tertiary teachers in 21st century University.
+Throughout this programme, a process of shared inquiry, reflection and collaborative learning is used to explore participants' teaching practices and their students' understanding of learning.

 Postgraduate certificates and diplomas require a relevant bachelor's degree.
 If you gained your qualifications overseas, these will need to be assessed to ensure they are of an equivalent standard.